 - Minor Flash Driver (dashed gold): Detects brief bursts of optimism or pessimism.
 While not statistically significant over multi-decade periods, this driver is often associated with abrupt price moves.

 The episodic Flash Drivers tend to overwhelm Micro and Macro Drivers.
 The Mega Driver (not shown on page 2) sets an important sentiment context for the market.
 Forecasts appear to the right of the vertical dashed line.
-Regarding accuracy, the episodic flash drivers are more accurate than the gradually changing drivers, which can be off by +/- a few weeks.
+Historically, the episodic flash drivers have been more precise in timing than the gradually changing drivers, which can deviate by several weeks.